mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-01 -- Rep. Bobby L. Rush (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-01)
 ### Committees
-Bobby L. Rush is the #2 Republican on the House Committee on Energy and Commerce
+Bobby L. Rush is the #2 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```